mr-builder/mrbuilder/docs/upgrade-3-4.md

-Mrbuilder 4.0 uses changes to using scoped modules.
+Mrbuilder 4.0 is using scoped modules under the @mrbuilder scope.

 Upgrading
 ===